Connect with others who understand.

 You may also want to avoid foods that can irritate your mouth, such as those that have a rough texture or are spicy, sour, or acidic.
 It might also help to avoid drinks containing alcohol.

-If you have any questions or concerns about protecting your dental health, be sure to discuss them with your health care team.
-They’ll help you figure out the best ways to manage dental side effects — or any other side effects — related to your cancer treatment.
+If you have any questions or concerns about protecting your dental health, be sure to discuss them with your healthcare team.
+They’ll help you figure out the best ways to manage dental side effects — and any other side effects — related to your cancer treatment.

 Talk With Others Who Understand

-Have you had any dental side effects of breast cancer treatment?
+Have you experienced any dental side effects of breast cancer treatment?
 How did they affect your daily life?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 References